cdn77/node-socket-daemon/docs/user/04-deployment.md

-# Nodesockd setup
+# Nodesockd deployment

-There are a couple of steps you need to take in order to enable your app to use Nodesockd:
+There are a couple of steps you need to take in order to deploy an app using
+Nodesockd:

 1. Application setup
    1. Install Nodesockd as a dependency of your app (`npm i --save nodesockd`)